Come See Me in the Good Light

 From darkness into light, this poetic documentary brings us to the brink of what it means to love.

 Celebrated non-binary American poet Andrea Gibson and Megan Falley are partners and fellow artists.
-When Gibson is diagnosed with stage 4 ovarian cancer and only given two years to live, they embark on a journey through trips to the oncology clinic, chemotherapy and the all-too-immediate realities of life and death.
+When Gibson is diagnosed with stage-four ovarian cancer and only given two years to live, they embark on a journey through trips to the oncology clinic, chemotherapy and the all-too-immediate realities of life and death.
 Every step of the way, the couple speak openly about their experiences, determined to find happiness and inspiration where others might see defeat.

-Directed by Ryan White (The Case Against 8, MIFF 2014) and co-produced by queer comedian and cancer survivor Tig Notaro, Come See Me in the Good Light uses archival footage and Gibson’s own words as a poet laureate to bring this poignant story of queer love, catharsis, and sexual and gender acceptance to life.
+Directed by Ryan White (The Case Against 8, MIFF 2014) and co-produced by queer comedian and cancer survivor Tig Notaro, Come See Me in the Good Light uses archival footage and Gibson’s own words as a poet laureate to bring this poignant story of queer love, mental health struggles, catharsis, and sexual and gender acceptance to life.
 With humour at its heart and a fire in its belly, this Sundance Festival Favorite Award winner is a powerful reminder of the importance of art in times of personal and political turmoil.

 “[A] heartfelt portrait of two artists and soulmates going through the worst life has to offer and feeling every moment of it as deeply as they possibly can.” – RogerEbert.com